whtsel/emailtracker/README.md

 # emailtracker
-Use one email multiple times for your internet log-in and tracking
+Use one email multiple times for your internet logins and tracking